ContainerSolutions/ImageWolf/README.md

 should find that the above instructions work identically on 32-bit ARM (armv7l) as well as x86_64 through the magic of multi-arch images.

-## Bugs & Improvements

-ImageWolf is a PoC currently and there are a lot of rough edges:

- - Services have to be started using the Image ID to avoid repo pinning problems
- - No optimisations have been carried out
- - The internal use of the Docker CLI and sock is a bit hacky
- - If ImageWolf is still distributing the image when a service is created, nodes will attempt to pull from the registry simultaneous with ImageWolf pushing the image
- - Allow Google Cloud Platform container registry webhook using [Pub/Sub](https://cloud.google.com/container-registry/docs/configuring-notifications)

-Assuming there is interest in ImageWolf, the next step will be to change the hacked together code into a coherent solution.

 ## Feedback

 This is a PoC.
 If it is useful or interesting to you, please get in touch and